digitalpulp/ballast/README.md

 ## A Composer template for Drupal projects with Docker

-This project template automates [Docker](https://www.docker.com/) based local development with with [Drupal Composer](https://github.com/drupal-composer/drupal-project) workflows.
+This project template automates [Docker](https://www.docker.com/) based local development with [Drupal Composer](https://github.com/drupal-composer/drupal-project) workflows.
 The local development automation is currently only optimized for macOS but Linux and possibly Windows may follow.